theticketfairy/tf-checkout-react-native/README.md

 React Native library for Ticket Fairy checkout.

-For Single Sign-On (SSO) Please be awere that this is the first version of the implementation, we are working to release a V2, that will cover other use cases, in the near future.
+For Single Sign-On (SSO) Please be aware that this is the first version of the implementation, we are working to release a V2, that will cover other use cases, in the near future.

 # Requirements